 Malakoth calls itself the City of Brotherhood, but most of the rest of Cendra calls it the City of the Dead.
 Long ago, Malakoth was a great stone city, a kingdom who lived in peace with the dangerous, elemental forces of the Renkat Mountains.
 When a young king ascended the throne, however, he hungered for more.
 Condemning his peaceful ancestors as complacent and weak, he resolved to expand Malakoth by warring on its neighbors; but first, he had to secure the mountain passes by destroying their guardians, the stone giants.

-The king plotted to destroy the giants when their chieftains arrived at the city for his coronation, when he was expected to pay his respects to them and promise to uphold peace in the mountains.
+The king plotted to destroy the giants as their chieftains arrived at the city for his coronation, when he was expected to pay his respects to them and promise to uphold peace in the mountains.
 Instead, the king ordered catapults to be hidden just behind the city walls.
-When the chieftains arrived, they and their guards were crushed under a hail of boulders flung from the great catapults, and were slaughtered.
+When the chieftains arrived, they and their guards were crushed under a hail of boulders flung from the great catapults.
 The king stood victorious, believing that the leaderless giants would withdraw deeper into the mountains.

 The king was wrong.
 Giants from across the Renkats rallied and marched on Malakoth.
 They attacked the city and tore down the walls before massacring the hapless inhabitants, including the foolish king.
 What few survivors there were fled the mountains, knowing they could never return to their ruined city.